-That said, being linked to Penn National’s mychoice program, it has link to major markets like Las Vegas, which can be a plus for New Englanders looking for a connection to Las Vegas.
+That said, being linked to Penn National’s mychoice program, it has ties to other market, which can be a plus for New Englanders looking for a connection to places like Las Vegas.
 So let’s talk about what one can expect visiting Plainridge Park.

 The Casino Floor

 Plainridge Park Casino has 1200 machines, and fall into three categories: Slots, video poker and electronic table games.
 This makes it smaller than any of the other casinos floors in either Connecticut or Massachusetts.

 The slot parlor opened in 2015, and as such has mostly newer games since they acquired all new machines when they opened.
 There are a handful of older games on new cabinets where remakes were available.
 Despite that, the game and denomination variety was pretty solid, and the video poker section was robust in selection, if not always in pay table.

 The table games were a bit of a disappointment.
 They did have the core games you would expect, such as blackjack, craps and roulette, but there’s a limited selection of table types (one manufacturer in most cases), so if you didn’t like the type of electronic Blackjack, for instance, you weren’t going to find other options.

 Robin of NETimeGambling.com notes in the comments that they offer virtual Three Card Poker, which I didn’t see in my previous visits, but is a very rare offering, and given Plainridge’s lack of live tables by requirement, it’s a nice addition.